google/clif/clif/python/primer.md

 NOTE: `<ARG_NAME>` represents the Python name of the argument.
 Since argument names are irrelevant in C++, they can be different from the ones listed in the C++ source.
-One should choose names idiomatic in Python as they can be used as keyword arguments.
+You should choose names idiomatic in Python as they can be used as keyword arguments.

 The declaration of `SetState` directs Clif to wrap the C++ function `SetState`